Tips For Surviving Zoom Calls

 So establish daily routines.
 Make sure day is different from evening.
 Make sure weekends are different from weekdays.
 Sure, you could decide your weekends are now Wednesday & Thursday, and that Saturday and Sunday are work days – go for it!
 Just make sure you DO have those weekends and that they are DIFFERENT.

 As the saying puts it, a change is as good as a rest, any by having structure to your days and weeks, it really makes a significant difference.
-It keeps you fresh, it gives you time to relax and take a mental and physical break, and it breaks up the long-term monotony (that being a particularly insidious killer). - Don’t focus on the screen the entire time during calls.
+It keeps you fresh, it gives you time to relax and take a mental and physical break, and it breaks up the long-term monotony (that being a particularly insidious killer).

 Think back to a “real world” meeting.
 Would you spend the entire time staring intently at the person speaking?